neuefische/web-exercises-javascript-dom-2/2-removing-elements/README.md

 ## Extra Challenge

 Removing is a destructive operation.
-Right now, once the user clicks the box, it's done.
+Right now, once the user clicks the box, it's gone.
-Let's ask the user first, if they are sure about their decission.
+Let's ask the user first, if they are sure about their decision.
 They should `confirm` it, and after that we can safely remove it.

 ## Resources